 Is Skillet Lasagna Better With Cottage Cheese or Ricotta Cheese?

-The answer for this will vary from person to person.
+The answer to this will vary from person to person.
 But, here’s why I like to use cottage cheese as an alternative to ricotta cheese in my lasagna…

 Cottage cheese has a milder flavor and fewer calories than ricotta cheese.
-With leftover cottage cheese you can spread it on toast, or eat with berries for a breakfast.
-So basically it’s more versatile, less expensive and lower in calories.
+With leftover cottage cheese, you can spread it on toast, or eat with berries for breakfast.
+So basically it’s more versatile, less expensive, and lower in calories.

 How Do You Avoid Watery Lasagna?